Ex-presidents hit the campaign trail for last-ditch pitches

 SEE ALSO: Trump casts doubt on Pennsylvania elections, warns of Dems’ ‘cheating’ against Oz, Mastriano

-“If you support the decline and fall of America then you must vote for the radical left Democrats,” he said at a rally in Latrobe, Pennsylvania.
-“If you want to stop the destruction of our country and save the American dream then this Tuesday you must vote Republican in a giant red wave.”
+Mr. Trump said at a rally Sunday in Miami that Mr. Biden and the “far-left lunatics” are destroying the country by supporting open borders, being soft on crime and indoctrinating schoolchildren.

+“Biden and the far-left lunatics are waging war on your jobs, your safety, your values and your freedom,” Mr. Trump said.
+“They are strangling Florida families.
+They are hitting Florida very hard with soaring prices … and crippling inflation.”

-Mr. Obama, though, said Mr. Biden is steering the nation out of a global pandemic that has, along with the war in Ukraine, fueled inflation, putting pressure on the working class.
+Mr. Obama said Mr. Biden is steering the nation out of a pandemic that has, along with the war in Ukraine, fueled inflation, putting pressure on the working class.

-Despite those headwinds, Mr. Obama said Mr. Biden has watched over the creation of millions of new jobs and a falling unemployment rate.
-He also credited the Democrat-led Congress with giving Mr. Biden legislation to limit how much the government pays for prescription drugs and to invest new money in infrastructure.
+Despite those headwinds, Mr. Obama said Mr. Biden has watched over the creation of millions of jobs and a falling unemployment rate.
+He also credited the Democratic-led Congress with giving Mr. Biden legislation to limit how much the government pays for prescription drugs and to invest more money in infrastructure.

 “If you help Democrats keep the House and get a few more seats in the Senate, you can guarantee he will make more progress on the issues you care about,” Mr. Obama said.
 “You’ve seen what he has accomplished with the barest of margins.
 If you vote, he can do even more, but it depends on you.”